OUR TEAM

 Time Requirements

-- On or about September 9, 2024 through December 2024, with the option to extend into June
+• On or before January 8 through May 2024, with the option to extend into June

-- Attendance and participation onsite at Festival events in September – December
+• Attendance and participation onsite at Festival events in March and April; some nights and weekends during the Festival

 Qualifications